Actelion: Key figures

-By January 2011, Actelion had a total of 2,467 employees, 392 in research, 640 in development and 1017 in sales and marketing.
+By January 2011, Actelion had 2,467 employees, 392 in research, 640 in development, and 1017 in sales and marketing.
 In 2010, Actelion's sales amounted to 1,929 million CHF.

 Actelion's shares have been listed on the SIX Swiss Exchange (ticker symbol ATLN) since 2000 SWX Swiss Exchange Swiss Leader Index.
 In September 2008, Actelion shares began trading as part of the Swiss Market Index.

 Awards

 Actelion received the "Prix Hermès de l'innovation" (Hermès Award for Innovation) in April 2011: The "European Institute for Creative Strategy and Innovation", the creator of the Prix Hermès, was founded in 2003 in France.

 The "performance report for Swiss pharma websites" awarded Actelion the first Prize in the second consecutive year:.